-Settling an estate is often a long process, but focusing on one thing at a time can help you get through it.
+Settling an estate, or estate settlement, is often a long process.
+But focusing on one thing at a time can help you get through it.
 While there are several other steps to getting an estate settled, the main ones are:

 As Executor, reach out to beneficiaries, Trustees, etc. - Keep all interested parties informed and up to date with what’s going on, especially if there are any delays.
 Keep detailed and accurate financial records as you move through the steps to settle the estate.

 Determine the need for probate - If there is no Estate Plan at all, or if there is just a Will (but no Trust), the estate will go through probate.
 Probate is simply the process of a court validating a Will and then distributing assets.
 If there is a Trust, probate can be skipped entirely.

 Pay bills/close accounts - You will likely need to set up a bank account in the estate’s name to handle any financial dealings throughout these final stages.
 Be sure to have an accurate inventory of all assets, accounts and anything else you’ll need to take care of to close the estate.

 Distribute assets - The main purpose of Estate Planning is to distribute assets, so once you’re at this stage, and all the debts and any taxes the estate owes have been settled, you’ll finally be able to make sure all remaining assets go to the appropriate beneficiaries as dictated by the Will or Trust.

 What if Someone Dies without a Will?

 When someone passes away without a Will or any other Estate Plan (like a Trust), it’s said that they died intestate.
 When this happens, state intestacy laws and the courts will decide the fate of all the assets in an estate.
 For a more detailed and in-depth breakdown, you can read our article on dying without a Will.